Breast Augmentation After The Procedure

 - Many patients experience some pain for the first 3-4 days and soreness for the first 2 weeks.

 - Most of the time the breasts are very swollen and tight for the six week.
 Do not be concerned, they will drop with time.
-At your follow up appointment Dr. Cruise will show you how to massage them to make sure you positioning is appropriate.
+At your follow up appointment Joseph T Cruise, MD will show you how to massage them to make sure you positioning is appropriate.
 The body heals asymmetrically.
 One breast might be swollen, hurt more and appear higher or lower than the other, this is completely normal.

 - Swelling and bruising usually clears up within 2 weeks.